alexdrone/Render/README.md

 **Render**'s `renderComponent()` function is performed on the main thread.
 Diff+Layout+Configuration runs usually under 16ms on a iPhone 4S, which makes it suitable for cells implementation (with a smooth scrolling).

 ###Live Refresh

 You can use **Render** with [Injection](https://github.com/johnno1962/injectionforxcode) in order to have live refresh of your components.
-Install the injection plugin, patch your project for injection and add this code inside your component class (or in your viewcontroller):
+Install the injection plugin, patch your project for injection and add this code inside your component class (or in your ViewController):

 ```swift